trellisfw/rules-engine/packages/worker/README.md

 The library facilitates advertising these to the Rules Engine.

 Below is an example of the automagical way.
-You can also supply you own schema for the inputs with the key `params` as in the action example above.
+You can also supply your own schema for the inputs with the key `params` as in the action example above.

 ### Automagical TypeScript way